MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

 1. Now that the `TeamsMeetingFunction` is ready to use, let's call the function from the React app.

 1. Go back to the *samples/acs-to-teams-meeting/client/react* folder in VS Code.

-Add a *.env* file into the folder with the following values:
+1. Add an *.env* file into the folder with the following values:

     ```console
     REACT_APP_TEAMS_MEETING_FUNCTION=http://localhost:7071/api/TeamsMeetingFunction